15 Surprising Foods That Aren’t Vegetarian

 Parmesan cheese is a common ingredient in pesto sauce.
 Unless you know specifically that your pesto doesn’t contain rennet, swap out pesto for a different sauce or learn how to make your own pesto at home.

 Frequent Einstein Bros. or Dunkin Donuts?
 Both of these companies have admitted to using l. cysteine in their bagels.
 This scientific-sounding ingredient is a conditioning agent made from chicken and duck feathers or human hair.
 Yuck!
 My tip?
 Bypass the fast food and make your own bagels from scratch.
-(Tip: Other products with this ingredient include Pizza Hut’s garlic bread and McDonalds’ cinnamon rolls and apple pies.)
+(Other products with this ingredient include Pizza Hut’s garlic bread and McDonalds’ cinnamon rolls and apple pies.)

 13. Natural Vanilla Ice Cream